w3f/polkadot-wiki/docs/learn/archive/thousand-validators.md

 **Entrance to the Polkadot program requires a rank of 100 or higher in the Kusama program.**
 Attaining a rank of 100 usually takes around two months.
-In order to apply to the Polkadot 1KV programme, set up your Polkadot node to adhere to the [requirements](#requirements) below and fill in the [application form](https://forms.gle/LTCze7fJvqQinPqx6).
-You will hear back from the team shortly.
+In order to apply to the Polkadot 1KV programme, set up your Polkadot node to adhere to the [requirements](#requirements) below.

 :::info 1KV on Kusama

-In order to apply to the Kusama 1KV programme, set up your node to adhere to the requirements below and fill in the [application form](https://forms.gle/dZkWrGWCNG3ENVCfA).
+In order to apply to the Kusama 1KV programme, set up your node to adhere to the requirements below.
 The process of review and addition is a manual one; you'll be invited to the 1KV Kusama channel and added to the leaderboard, if accepted.

 :::